morpho-labs/morpho-gpt/documents/snapshots/mip2.md

 Title: MIP2 - Governance Update
 This submission proposes to update Morpho’s Snapshot rule to add the delegation features and to include changes made by MIP1.

-As written in the forum on on 1 November 2022, discussion related to that: https://forum.morpho.org/t/mip2-governance-update/155
+As written in the forum on 1 November 2022, discussion related to that: https://forum.morpho.org/t/mip2-governance-update/155

 Here was the discussion related to that:
 Summary